Our research is editorially independent but we may earn a commission for purchases made through our links.

 Virginia Beach, Virginia

 Seaside is located on the northern Oregon coast, and while sunny skies aren’t guaranteed, there is plenty of fun to be had here with its array of top attractions.
-The three-mile-long expanse of soft sands is edged by a one-and-a-half-mile-long paved promenade for walking and biking.
-Visitors can also enjoy activities like surfing, fishing, building sandcastles, kite flying, searching for sand dollars and more.
+A one-and-a-half-mile-long paved promenade edges the three-mile-long expanse of soft sands for walking and biking.
+Visitors can also enjoy surfing, fishing, building sandcastles, kite flying, searching for sand dollars and more.
 Right along the waterfront, the Seaside Aquarium houses sea lions that perform tricks on their own, hoping for someone to toss a fish their way (available for sale).
 Downtown hosts an arcade with video games, pinball machines and more, along with a wealth of shops and eateries.

 New Orleans, Louisiana